tani2112/Synthetic-Health-AI/README.md

 What specific part of the AI—like theCreating a solid README is like putting a nice suit on your code—it makes a great first impression.
 Since **MedSecure AI** sounds like a high-stakes intersection of healthcare and security, you’ll want a balance of technical detail and trust-building information.

 Here is a comprehensive, professional README template tailored for your project.
+## 🔒 Security Disclaimer

+> **Important:** While MedSecure AI is built with security best practices, it is provided "as-is."
+Always perform a full third-party security audit before deploying this software in a live clinical environment handling sensitive patient data.